 Insights:

-- HashSet relies on
+HashSet relies on hashCode() and equals() for uniqueness.

-hashCode()andequals()for uniqueness. - Overriding these methods correctly in custom objects prevents unexpected behavior.
+Overriding these methods correctly in custom objects prevents unexpected behavior.

-- Always initialize your HashSet before use.
+Always initialize a HashSet before use.

-Iteratorfor safe removals. - Handle NullPointerException gracefully with try-catch blocks.
+Handle NullPointerException gracefully using try-catch blocks.